Skip To Main Content

 Advisor System

-Every student has a faculty advisor who servers as a personal advocate and mentor.
+Every student has a faculty advisor who serves as a personal advocate and mentor.
 Students have scheduled advisory meetings two times per week.
-They also meet once a week with their advisor for a group activity that focuses on character development.
 The advisor plays a key role in the student's experience at Webb and also serves as the liaison between parents and the school.

 Extra Help

-Each day, teachers are available in their classrooms to help students for a 45 minute class period called Extra Help.
+Each day, teachers are available in their classrooms to help students for a class period called Extra Help.
 This time is built into our students' schedules, and they quickly learn to take advantage of it.
-In addition, Upper School students are selected to be peer mentors to Middle School students who may need additional help during their Extra Help period.
+In addition, selected Upper School students work as peer tutors during this time.

 Sixth Grade Focus